You’ll hear us say it again and again: Rest is one of the best treatments for plantar fasciitis.

-A good warmup is vital for any safe workout – but this does not mean you need to stand still and stretch each of your muscles.
-The goals of your warm-up should be to gradually increase your heart rate, improve the range of motions of your most important joints, increase capillary activation, and increase the elasticity of your tendons and ligaments.
+A good warmup is vital for any safe workout – but that doesn’t mean you need to stand still and stretch each of your muscles!
+The goals of your warmup should be to gradually increase your heart rate, improve the range of motions of your most important joints, increase capillary activation, and increase the elasticity of your tendons and ligaments.

 A typical running warm up should include exercises to “wake up” your hip flexors and legs – such as lunges, squats, and leg swings.
 However, when you have plantar fasciitis you need to pay special attention to your ankles, calves, and plantar fascia ligament during your warm up.

 Here are a few exercises to incorporate into your running warm up if you have plantar fasciitis: